 The United Methodist Committee on Relief (UMCOR) is the not-for-profit humanitarian agency of The United Methodist Church.
 Since 1940 UMCOR’s mission — providing relief in disaster areas, aiding refugees and confronting the challenge of world hunger and poverty — has helped to heal the hurts of humanity in nearly 100 countries.

 United Methodists assist UMCOR through their generous giving.
 Monies collected underwrite UMCOR’s “costs of doing business.”
 This helps UMCOR keep its promise that every gift to a specific UMCOR project will go 100% toward that project, not for administrative costs.
 UMCOR is historically one of the very first support organizations to arrive after a disaster occurs.

+Along with collecting items to build kits, we will also be accepting monetary donations.
 If you wish to donate, please mark clearly on your check or envelope that it is for UMCOR.
 Each Hygiene Kit is valued at $12, but any and all donations will be greatly appreciated and will be sent to UMCOR along with the hygiene kits.

 See below for a list of items needed to complete the Hygiene Kits.

 NOTE: UMCOR has strict guidelines for items that make up a kit.

 All items must be new.
 Do not wash any of the items as they will no longer be considered new.
 Please follow the list carefully; do not include any personal notes, money, or non-list items in the kits; they will be removed.
 Also, items for kits or the containers for the kit items should not be imprinted with cartoon characters, advertisements, religious, patriotic, military or camouflage symbols.